-- 9. To facilitate inclusive education focusing on poor and working children, girls, tribal and religious minorities, disabled, children with special needs, and refugee children, there would also be a need in addition to stipend, and school feeding and health and nutrition programs to provide certain facilities to the existing and new schools in remote areas.
-Many schools in the cyclone-affected coastal regions will be rebuilt with expanded classroom capacity, and new schools combined with cyclone shelters for use by the local communities.
-To cope with remoteness, transportation difficulties and the prevailing security risks in the Chittagong Hill Tracts (CHT), which are home to the largest proportion of the country's indigenous population, residential hostels for students and teachers are likely to be added to some of the existing schools and new schools will be built with the same facilities. - 10.
-School physical works have however been prioritized in terms of needs.
-Based on a preliminary assessment of needs based infrastructure construction or reconstruction requirements, PROG3 will support DPE to reconstruct 2,700 schools in Government Primary Schools (GPS), Registered Non-Government Primary Schools (RNGPS) and community schools.
-An additional 34,070 classrooms in GPS and RNGPS, 40,000 tube-wells, 94,893 toilets and furniture for 8,000 classrooms will be required to meet the minimum requirements.
-Grants for schools will also include a sum for maintenance and repair of school buildings.
-With GOB funds, DPE has also planned to build 1,500 new schools as a separate complimentary activity.
-But there is still no decision whether this would also be done under PROG3. - 11.
+- 9. To facilitate inclusive education focusing on poor and working children, girls, tribal and religious minorities, disabled, children with special needs, there would also be a need in addition to stipend, and school feeding and health and nutrition programs to provide certain facilities to the existing and new schools in remote areas.
+Many schools in the cyclone-affected coastal regions will be rebuilt with expanded classroom capacity, and combined with cyclone shelters for use by the local communities.
+School physical works have however been prioritized in terms of needs - 10.
+The total program target for need based infrastructure and civil works under school environment of PEDP 3 and the AF is as follows: construct additional classrooms (39,003) in existing school facilities and premises of which 70% have already been tendered under PEDP III; installation of 39,300 water-points (comprising tube-wells and other alternative sources for safe drinking water such as rain water harvesting, dug well etc.) of which 10% has been completed; 75,000 toilets for men and women of which 10% has been completed (no more stand-alone toilets will be constructed, instead 18,500 wash blocks comprising three toilet compartments, including one for disabled people, with hand wash facilities will be constructed).
+Major maintenance works will support refurbishment of 5,000 existing schools.
+The program will support the extension of DPE Headquarter in Dhaka within their existing office campus, and a Leadership Centre at Cox's Bazar within the premises of the District Primary Education Office.
+Some small scale construction such as extension of Primary Teachers Training Institute in various locations and storerooms all within existing premises will be undertaken.
+No land acquisition or displacement will take place for these purposes. - 11.
 DPE expects that all physical works, including those for additional classrooms, will all be carried out within the existing compound, that is, on lands owned by the schools.
-However, land requirements and availability, which would from one school to another, could not be determined until the specific schools are identified and the civil works needs assessed.
+However, land requirements and availability, which would vary from one school to another, could not be determined until the specific schools are identified and the civil works needs assessed.
 Where structural designs permit enrolment capacity might as well be expanded by adding additional classrooms on top of the existing buildings, instead of building them on the ground.
-But it is unlikely that this would materialize for all schools requiring classroom extensions.
-The site for the NAPE is yet to be selected, but it is assumed that the facility would involve substantial acquisition of private lands.
-Although they would be funded by GOB, sites of the 1,500 new schools also remain to be selected.
 As being planned, in keeping with the sector wide approach, land needs would be determined on a case-by-case basis, based on school location and the lands presently available.
-As of now it is assumed that other than those for the NAPE, land-related issues and impacts for the individual schools are not expected to be significant.
+As of now it is assumed that land-related issues and impacts for the individual schools are not expected to be significant.
+So far, the project did not require any land acquisition, displacement of people, or related adverse impacts on income and livelihoods as all civil works had been constructed within existing school premises.